Best Rewards Credit Cards in 2026

 Do rewards expire?

-Most major programs (Chase Ultimate Rewards, Amex Membership Rewards, Capital One, Citi ThankYou, Discover) never expire as long as your account remains open and in good standing.
-However, co-branded airline/hotel cards follow their program rules, which may require activity within 12-24 months.
+Most major rewards programs (Chase Ultimate Rewards, Amex Membership Rewards, Capital One, Citi ThankYou, Discover) never expire as long as your account remains open and in good standing.
+However, co-branded airline and hotel cards follow their loyalty program rules, which may require account activity within 12-24 months to keep points active.

 Should I pay an annual fee for a rewards card?

-It depends on your spending and how you'll use the benefits.
+It depends on your spending habits and how you use the card's benefits.
 Premium cards now offer extensive statement credits that can offset annual fees.
-For example, Chase Sapphire Reserve ($795 fee) offers $500+ in credits, while Amex Platinum ($895 fee) provides up to $2,000 in benefits.
+The Chase Sapphire Reserve ($795/year) provides over $2,700 in annual value, while the Capital One Venture X ($395/year) includes a $300 travel credit and 10,000 anniversary miles.
+Run the math on credits you will actually use before committing to a fee card.

 Join Financer Stacks - Your weekly guide to mastering money basics, stacking extra income, and creating a life where money works for you.